-The difference between a photographer and a snap-shooter is determined by the ability to consistency achieve the desired outcome through the use of tools, techniques, and artistic vision.
+The difference between a photographer and a snap-shooter is determined by the ability to consistently achieve the desired outcome through the use of tools, techniques, and artistic vision.
 Quite often, available light is not sufficient to fill your subject’s shadow areas, or the light may be too intense for your desired outcome.

 The best way to compensate for light deficiencies is to add reflectors to your set.
-We can also explore a close cousin to the reflector; the diffuser.
+We can also explore a close cousin to the reflector, the diffuser.
 Diffusers are used to soften or change the character of available light.
 Reflectors and diffusers are relatively inexpensive, portable, and can often be fabricated with inexpensive materials.
 Let’s take a look at each and a few examples of how they can be employed on your next photo shoot.

-Diffusers are also commercially available from a variety of commercial vendors.
+Diffusers are also widely available from a variety of commercial vendors.
 Diffusers are used when the available light is too harsh for the subject and the subject has hard highlights that need to be softened.
-A diffusers is a piece of material mounted to a frame that reduces the light intensity through absorption.
+A diffuser is a piece of material mounted to a frame that reduces the light intensity through absorption.
 The diffuser is held between the subject and the light source by either an assistant or a frame stand.

-The diffuser is usually made of white or gold rip-stop material, but may also be construction from screen materials.
+The diffuser is usually made of white or gold rip-stop material but may also be construction from screen materials.
 Diffusers can easily be constructed from PVC pipe and clamps by making a simple frame from 1/2 inch PVC with one or two cross-members added for support, depending upon the size of the frame.
 Once your frame is constructed, secure the material to the frame with plastic clamps, and viola, you have a simple diffuser for about the same price as a decent lunch.

 Professional photographers usually have an entourage of assistants with a variety of reflectors and diffusers when shooting outdoors.
 The key to capturing professional photographs lies heavily with the photographer’s ability to use light to enhance the photograph and to overcome environmental obstacles.
-Start small and experiment with angles and reflector colors to achieve your desired effect and document the results for future reference.
+Start small and experiment with angles and reflector colors to achieve your desired effect, and document the results for future reference.

 About the author: